Download

 The use of DES products does not guarantee the successful passage of the CDCES exam.
 CBDCE does not endorse any preparatory or review materials for the CDCES exam, except for those published by CBDCE.

-Question of Week | Right amount of insulin for 83 year old?
+Rationale of the Week | Right amount of insulin for 83 year old?

 MS is an 83-year-old admitted to the hospital for a broken hip.
 MS has a BMI of 22.4, A1C of 6.9% on metformin 500mg twice daily.
 UACR is less than 30 and GFR is 48.
 The MD writes to stop oral meds in prep for surgery and start on basal-bolus insulin therapy.